 It is essential to equip all students who are learning to read with decodable reading material.
 They are also critical for:

-- Older students in middle and upper primary whose reading is at a junior primary level or who are reading in a dysfluent manner.
+- older students in middle and upper primary whose reading is at a junior primary level or who are reading in a dysfluent manner.

 Australian Curriculum and Decodable Texts

 Since 2015, decodable texts have been included in the Foundation and Year 1 content descriptions, likely as a response to the compelling evidence surrounding their efficacy.
-This study conducted in WA investigates teachers’ use of texts in supporting beginning readers and includes a positive stance on decodable texts.
+This study conducted in WA investigates the use of texts in supporting beginning readers and includes a positive stance on decodable texts.

 Likewise, the NSW government is such a strong supporter of decodable texts that they have invested in decodable reading books for all NSW Foundation year classrooms.
 Read the full statement here.

 PLD has sourced a range of fiction and nonfiction decodable texts which largely align with the PLD phonic sequence.
 Each decodable reading book can be previewed on the PLD website by clicking on the “Preview Book” button underneath the product cover image.

 Using Different Types of Books in the Classroom